microsoft/calculator/docs/NewFeatureProcess.md

       [Fiddler](http://docs.telerik.com/fiddler/knowledgebase/fiddlerscript/perftesting)
       can be used to simulate slow or failed requests.

-## Step 8: Final product review and merge to master
+## Step 4: Final product review and merge to master
 After the technical review is complete, the product team will review the finished product to make sure the final implementation is ready to release to Windows customers.

-## Step 9: Release
-The release process is handled internally by the Microsoft team.
-When we release, we create a `servicing` branch from master.
-We merge changes into servicing branches only to fix severe bugs.

 Releases are distributed through the Microsoft Store, first to Windows Insiders and then to all supported Windows 10 devices once we are confident in the update's quality.
 We usually ship an